 This commitment originates in the vineyard, where there’s no trace of agricultural machinery.
 As a consequence, the soil isn’t pressed and naturally absorbs the rainwater.
 Furthermore, there’s no need to use chemical treatments, as the carefully planned layout of the vineyard leads to the creation of air currents on every corner of the vine; keeping the grapes dry and healthy.

 During vinification, he diminishes the quantities of tannins, sulfur and mannoproteins, meanwhile keeping a harmonious balance between sugar and acidity.
 While complying with a basic procedure, Vagaggini is constantly experimenting with new materials to make wine containers; materials that maintain quality and are less harmful to the environment.

 The aging process takes place in containers of various capacities and materials.
 Barrels, tonneaux, oak casks and untreated cement tanks.
 His ultimate and forward-thinking experimentation is cocciopesto.
 A resistant material that could endure the test of time and preserve the wine’s quality in a sustainable manner.

 Amantis winery’s spontaneous upcycling system

-is a young third-generation enologist from Siena, Tuscany.
-He studied biology in Oxford and enology in Bordeaux and soon thereafter began to apprentice in the Châteaux of Bordeaux and traveled to Argentina to discover the secrets of Malbec.
-After gaining a wealth of knowledge in all aspects of winemaking, he returned to his homeland, in the family business Amantis, nestled between Val d’Orcia and Maremma, on the slopes of the extinct volcano of Monte Amiata.
+A young third-generation enologist from Siena, Tuscany.
+He studied biology in Oxford and enology in Bordeaux and soon thereafter began to apprentice in the Châteaux of Bordeaux.
+He traveled to Argentina to discover the secrets of Malbec.
+After gaining a wealth of knowledge in all aspects of winemaking; he returned to his homeland, in the family business Amantis.
+Nestled between Val d’Orcia and Maremma, on the slopes of the extinct volcano of Monte Amiata.